 “Remote or isolated workers may be isolated from help because of where or when they are working, or the nature of the work they are doing.
 For example, they may be working in locations or at times where it would be difficult for them to be rescued, get medical assistance or be reached by emergency services.
 Workers may face additional WHS risks if nobody else is around to help with difficult tasks, alert them to hazards or give a second opinion about how to safely do a task, or notice if they are fatigued or making mistakes.”

-One of the ways a lone worker can protect themselves before a home visit is by conducting a working along Risk Assessment Evaluation.
-By conducting this evaluation in every new environment ensures that staff working alone in home/community settings are safe and potential risks are mitigated as much as possible prior to meeting any new clientele.
+One of the ways a lone worker can protect themselves before a home visit is by conducting a working alone along Risk Assessment Evaluation.
+By conducting this working alone evaluation in every new environment ensures that staff working alone in home/community settings are safe and potential risks are mitigated as much as possible prior to meeting any new clientele.

 For the safety of all lone workers it is incredibly crucial that all new clients be carefully screened prior to commencement with a home/community based service to determine risks to both the workers/staff and or the client.

 If the lone worker is a healthcare professional reviewing the clients’ medical record prior to the first face to face meeting will ensure that any potential risk factors are explored thoroughly during this screening process.

-The Lone Working Risk Assessment review should also include, but not be limited to:
+A Lone Worker Safety Risk Assessment Review should include, but not be limited to: